- What is a Student Account?

 18. Where do I send my payment?

-We accept payment by cash, check, money order or cashier’s check in the Student Accounts Office.
+We accept payment by cash, check, money order, cashier’s check and credit cards (2.7% service fee will be charged for credit card payments) in the Bursar's Office.
 You can mail payment to us at Radford University, Office of the Bursar, PO Box 6922, Radford, VA 24142.
 Be sure to include the student’s ID number on the check.
 Payments by express or overnight mail should be sent to Radford University, Office of the Bursar, Heth Hall, Fairfax Street, Radford, VA 24142.

 You may also make payment online by credit card (VISA, Discover, MasterCard or American Express) or eCheck (you provide your bank routing and account number).
 There is a 2.7% service charge to make payment by credit card, but there is no fee charged for eChecks.
 To learn more about making a payment online, visit the credit card or eCheck payment instructions online.